Black Lion (rugby union)

 They also competed in the Currie Cup First Division in South Africa in 2022.
-Black Lion will compete in the European Challenge Cup, the second tier of European club rugby, during the 2023-24 season as an invited team along with Cheetahs.
+Black Lion competed in Rugby Europe Super Cup from 2021 to 2024.

 History

 The franchise was created in 2021 to participate in the Rugby Europe Super Cup.
 It is owned by the Georgian Federation, which employs the players.
 All the players are without clubs or playing in the Georgia league (Didi 10).
 Players are made available to Didi 10 clubs when they have no obligations with their franchise, up to a limit of 4 per club.
-Georgian club joins into Currie Cup First Division since 2022.
+The club played the Currie Cup First Division in 2022.

 In Spring 2023, Black Lion toured South America, playing against the professional sides featuring in Super Rugby Americas.
 They defeated the club sides they faced, but were narrowly defeated 28–24 by a South America XV squad in Montevideo.

 In June 2023, Black Lion applied to take part in the European Challenge Cup, the second tier of European club Rugby.
-On July 6, 2023, it was announced that their application was successful and will participate in the Challenge Cup for the 2023-24 season as one of two invited teams.
-Black Lion will be the first Georgian rugby team to ever play in the Challenge Cup tournament.
+They participated in the Challenge Cup for the 2023-24 season as one of two invited teams.
+Black Lion were the first Georgian rugby team to ever play in the Challenge Cup tournament.
 On 15 December 2023 Black Lion won their first match in the competition, defeating Welsh hosts Scarlets.